 - Nervous or angry behavior

 - Rapid heartbeat

 - Excessive sweating

 Treatment for Delirium Tremens

-Typically, treatment for delirium tremens is an emergency, and will begin at a hospital.
-The most common emergency medicine used to treat DT’s and alcohol withdrawal are benzodiazepines.
+Typically, treatment for delirium tremens is an emergency and will begin at a hospital.
+The most common emergency medicine used to treat DT’s and alcohol withdrawal is benzodiazepines.
 They work by calming down your central nervous system.
 You may also need fluids with minerals and vitamins to treat your dehydration.
 This helps to bring your electrolytes back and balance your body.